-- Recovery time: The time it takes to recover from breast surgery varies between people.
+The time it takes to recover from breast surgery varies.
 Most people start to feel better within about two weeks.

-- Rest up: Get plenty of rest in the first few days after being discharged from hospital.
-Take it easy and only do what is comfortable.
+Get plenty of rest in the first few days after being discharged from hospital.
+Take it easy and do only what is comfortable.

 Caring for the wound

-- Follow-up: Report any redness, pain, swelling or wound discharge to your surgeon or breast care nurse.
+Report any redness, pain, fever, swelling or wound discharge to your surgeon or breast care nurse.

 Side effects of surgery

 Talk to your doctor or breast care nurse about ways to deal with the side effects of surgery.
 Most side effects can be managed.
-For more information, see the living with breast cancer section.
+For more information, see Living with breast cancer.

-Gentle exercises can help prevent or manage shoulder stiffness.
-Ask your breast care nurse, a physiotherapist or an occupational therapist about suitable exercises.
+Gentle arm and shoulder exercises can help prevent or manage shoulder stiffness.
+Talk to your health care team and see exercising your arm for more information about these exercises.